ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-14-how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {% endfig %}

 {:.distinction.distinction-information}
 One of the most popular species of ornamental grass is feather reed grass, which is a cross between two related plants – _Calamagrostis Arundinacea_ and _Calamagrostis Epigejos_ (wood small-reed).
-It reaches up to 1.5 meters and it looks similar to grain plants.
+It reaches up to 1.5 meters, and it looks similar to grain plants.

 {% fig %}
 ![ornamental grass](/uploads/trawy-ozdobne.jpg "ornamental grass")